JordanKoch/assignments/assignment-3.1.md

  ```
 * The code, as it is, is pretty legible for even a beginner like me.
 * The code looks very organized and neat.
+* Code could use comments to expain the functions used.